-In this career summary, you will find out what the job of A HR Assistant is about and what it is like.
+In this career summary, you will find out what the job of a Human Resources Assistant is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Human Resources Assistants compile and keep personnel records.
 Record data for each employee, such as address, weekly earnings, absences, amount of sales or production, supervisory reports, and date of and reason for termination.
 May prepare reports for employment records, file employment records, or search employee files and furnish information to authorized persons.

 Interested in becoming a Human Resources Assistant?
 Find the right schools that can help you to become one.
 This service is free thanks to our sponsors.